ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 - good article - https://thevaluable.dev/tree-sitter-neovim-overview/
 - good article on it https://teknologiumum.com/posts/introductory-to-treesitter
     - it links to this good watch: https://www.youtube.com/watch?v=Jes3bD6P0To
+- neovim 0.10 - `InspectTree` pops open window on right to see the whole syntax tree

 ### VIM-GH-LINE
 - *NOTE* vim-rhubarb also supports this functionality